defold/doc/docs/en/manuals/editor-scripts.md

 - `locations` (required) — an array of either `"Edit"`, `"View"`, `"Assets"` or `"Outline"`, describes a place where this command should be available. `"Edit"` and `"View"` mean menu bar at the top, `"Assets"` means context menu in Assets pane, and `"Outline"` means context menu in Outline pane.
 - `query` — a way for command to ask editor for relevant information and define what data it operates on.
 For every key in `query` table there will be corresponding key in `opts` table that `active` and `run` callbacks receive as argument.
 Supported keys:
   - `selection` means this command is valid when there is something selected, and it operates on this selection.
-    - `type` is a type of selected nodes command is interested in, currently only `"resource"` is allowed.
-In Assets and Outline, resource is selected item.
+    - `type` is a type of selected nodes command is interested in, currently these types are allowed:
+      - `"resource"` — in Assets and Outline, resource is selected item that has a corresponding file.
 In menu bar (Edit or View), resource is a currently open file;
+      - `"outline"` — something that can be shown in the Outline.
+In Outline it's a selected item, in menu bar it's a currently open file;
     - `cardinality` defines how many selected items there should be.
 If `"one"`, selection passed to command callback will be a single node id.
 If `"many"`, selection passed to command callback will be an array of one or more node ids.
 - `active` - a callback that is executed to check that command is active, expected to return boolean.
 If `locations` include `"Assets"` or `"Outline"`, `active` will be called when showing context menu.
 If locations include `"Edit"` or `"View"`, active will be called on every user interaction, such as typing on keyboard or clicking with mouse, so be sure that `active` is relatively fast.
 - `run` - a callback that is executed when user selects menu item, expected to return an array of [actions](#_actions).